 While Proudstone Park was considered a charming provincial racecourse, it really came into its own when Horse Racing Ireland took ownership.
 Today, Navan blends a relaxing atmosphere with state-of-the-art facilities and hugely competitive National Hunt racing.

-- May – One flat meet, usually a Family Day, which hosts the Vintage Crop Stakes – the most prestigious flat racing event at the track.
+- May – one flat meet, usually a Family Day, which hosts the Vintage Crop Stakes (Group 3) – the most prestigious flat racing event at the track.

 - June – Ladies Day, which features a number of flat races.